What is Occupational Health and Safety?

 - Always check signage and follow safety instructions.

-- And if in any doubt, always ask your supervisor before starting a new task.
+- If in doubt, always ask your supervisor before starting a new task.

 In this way, everyone can enjoy working in a safe environment.